arunkumar9t2/rxSuggestions/README.md

-# RxSuggestion
+# RxSuggestions

-A RxJava library to fetch search suggestions backed by Google Suggest.
+A RxJava library to fetch search suggestions backed by `Google Suggest`.

 If you have a content based app, this library makes it easier to show search suggestions so that your users spend less time typing the whole word.